MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-add-existing-servers-or-clusters-as-Hyper-V-hosts-or-host-clusters-in-VMM.md

     The Add Resource Wizard starts.

-4. On the **Resource location** page, the option that corresponds to your serversâ€”trusted domain, untrusted domain, or disjointed namespaceâ€”and then click **Next**.
+4. On the **Resource location** page, the option that corresponds to your servers—trusted domain, untrusted domain, or disjointed namespace—and then click **Next**.

 5. On the **Credentials** page, enter the credentials for a domain account that has administrative permissions on all hosts that you want to add, and then click **Next**.
 (For computers in an untrusted domain, you must use a Run As account.)